lincolnChoy/Chat-Time-Front-end/README.md

 # Chat time

 Front-end of a communications app.
-Currently uses the back-end of the Interngrate website for faster prototyping.
 Uses the React framework.
+State management is handled using Redux.
 API-server for this website can be found [here.](https://github.com/lincolnChoy/Chat-Time-API)
 Website may feel slow sometimes as the back-end server is deployed with a free plan.